IP “Whack-a-Mole” experiment – to block or not to block mass exploitation attacks

 In order to test whether this security strategy could work, GreyNoise Research conducted a study comparing the compromise rates between two weakly-credentialed servers - one using the whack-a-mole IP address blocking strategy, and the other that was wide open to the Internet.

-“Whack-a-mole” shows a surprising amount of promise blocking of mass exploitation attacks:
+“Whack-a-mole” shows a surprising amount of promise in blocking of mass exploitation attacks:

 Read on for more details about the GreyNoise Research IP Blocking study.

 Some Insights from the Apache Log4j Vulnerability Storm